jonasblanc/CS-341-Computer-graphics-labs-project/icg_shadow/Exercise6-Group9/readme.txt

 **TASK 6.1.1 and 6.1.2 Construct Transformation Matrix for Shadow Mapping**

 **TASK 6.2.1: Light Depth Fragment Shader**
+To compute the Euclidean Distance,  we use the length function.

 **TASK 6.2.2: Phong Lighting Shader with Shadows**